 What is a holiday budget?

 A holiday budget is a financial plan for the holiday period.
 Essentially it is similar to a household budget where you draw up a plan for the holiday activities and how much you are willing to spend.
 It will primarily involve lots of adding and subtracting to balance things up.
-You can either draw up your holiday budget on paper or using an electronic spreadsheet.
+You can either draw up your holiday budget on paper or using an Excel spreadsheet.

 Why make a budget for the holidays?